Occitan language: Occitano-Romance linguistic group

 Despite these differences, Occitan and Catalan remain more or less mutually comprehensible, especially when written – more so than either is with Spanish or French, for example, although this is mainly a consequence of using the classical (orthographical) norm of the Occitan, which is precisely focused in showing the similarities between the Occitan dialects with Catalan.
 Occitan and Catalan form a common diasystem (or a common Abstandsprache), which is called Occitano-Romance, according to the linguist Pierre Bec.
 Speakers of both languages share early historical and cultural heritage.

 The combined Occitano-Romance area is 259,000 km2, with a population of 23 million.
 However, the regions are not equal in terms of language speakers.
 According to Bec 1969 (pp. 120–121), in France, no more than a quarter of the population in counted regions could speak Occitan well, though around half understood it; it is thought that the number of Occitan users has decreased dramatically since then.
 By contrast, in the Catalonia administered by the Government of Catalonia, nearly three-quarters of the population speak Catalan and 95% understand it.

 Preservation

 In the modern era, Occitan has become a rare and highly threatened language.
 Its users are clustered almost exclusively in Southern France, and it is unlikely that any monolingual speakers remain.
 In the early 1900s, the French government attempted to restrict the use and teaching of many minority languages, including Occitan, in public schools.
-While the laws have since changed, with bilingual education returning for regions with unique languages in 1993, this movement caused serious decline in the number of Occitan speakers.
+While the laws have since changed, with bilingual education returning for regions with unique languages in 1993, the many years of restrictions had already caused serious decline in the number of Occitan speakers.
 The majority of living speakers are older adults.